free hit

 In my friend Susan Maddux’s gorgeous Hawaii watercolors, nature and technology cohabitate so convincingly, you can almost feel the heat radiating off the satellite dish.

 I haven’t been back to South Florida in several years, but so much of my novel takes place there, I can’t get enough of the sensory associations these paintings inspire.
 No matter what drab square of concrete you’re standing on in Miami, you’re always aware that the imposed order is precarious.
 Tree roots wreck buildings, roof tiles become terra cotta grenades, parking lots flood so quickly that you might exit a dental appointment to find your car submerged like a rhinoceros.
-(Susan Orlean made similar observations far more eloquently in The Orchid Thief, but my copy is indisposed.)
+(Susan Orlean made similar observations far more eloquently in The Orchid Thief.)

 Despite the mountains, no image in recent memory has conjured up my childhood more fully than the phone pole, barbed wire, palm tree, and small, downtrodden woman all backlit against a pinwheel sun in the painting below.